judy10zhu/reversi/reversi/README.txt

 5) Enter column: a lower-cased character from a to d for 4x4; a to h for 8x8

 Details about the classes:
-- CSC242_Project1.java
-	- acts as the main for general game information and logistics
 - Game.java
 	- where majority of adversarial search details locate (detailed methods for running the game)
 - Random.java